johnscode/johnscode/README.md

 Have architected, built, and delivered scalable, reliable systems for IoT, Enterprise Software, Mobile, and SaaS.
 Co-inventor on several patents.
 MS in Computer Engineering and a BS Electrical Engineering.

-I post thoughts on dev topics at [dev.to](https://dev.to/johnscode)

 ## Recently playing around with AI and SaaS